morrisettjohn/CoinJoin/README.md

 # CoinJoin

-operate CoinJoin_server by accessing through commandline and putting ip address in place.
+operate CoinJoin_server by accessing through commandline and putting ip address and port as an argument.  (e.g. python3 CoinJoin_server.py 123.456.789:65432)

 Operates based on two different states:  Collecting inputs & collecting signatures.
 When collecting inputs, the server will wait and receive json data that contain information necessary for a transaction.
 Below is a sample: